Yama: Vana Parva

-In the Tirtha-yatra Parva (Book 3, Varna Parva, CXLII), Lomasa tells Yudhishthira 'in days of yore, there was (once) a terrible time in the Satya Yuga when the eternal and primeval Deity [Krishna] assumed the duties of Yama.
-And, O thou that never fallest off, when the God of gods began to perform the functions of Yama, there died not a creature while the births were as usual.'
+In the Tirtha-yatra Parva (Book 3, Varna Parva, CXLII), Lomasa tells Yudhishthira "in days of yore, there was (once) a terrible time in the Satya Yuga when the eternal and primeval Deity [Krishna] assumed the duties of Yama.
+And, O thou that never fallest off, when the God of gods began to perform the functions of Yama, there died not a creature while the births were as usual."

-This led to an increase in the population and the Earth sinking down 'for a hundred yojanas.
-And suffering pain in all her limbs.'
+This led to an increase in the population and the Earth sinking down "for a hundred yojanas.
+And suffering pain in all her limbs."
 The earth sought the protection of Narayana, who incarnated as a boar (Varaha) and lifted her back up.

 Udyoga Parva

-In the Udyoga Parva, it is stated that the wife of Yama is called Urmila.
+In the Udyoga Parva, it is stated that the wife of Yama is called Urmila or Dhumorna.

 Bhagavad Gita

 In the Bhagavad Gita, part of the Mahabharata, Krishna states:

 Puranas

 Yama and his abode are frequently mentioned in the Puranas.
+Some Puranas like Agni Purana and Linga Purana mention him as son of Rajni and Surya.